Rack-Robotics/Powercore-V3/README.md

 ### POWER INPUT CONNECTOR

 Input power is supplied to the device via a 2-position lever-action Wago connector, which accepts 16 AWG conductors.
-48VDC Must be connected to the device before 5V over USB-micro.
-If power is supplied to the RP2040 microcontroller, before 48VDC is supplied to the PSU, the microcontroller will enter fault-mode and not function.
+48VDC must be connected to the device before 5V over USB-micro.
+If power is supplied to the RP2040 microcontroller before 48VDC is supplied to the PSU, the microcontroller will enter fault-mode and not function.

 ### POWER OUTPUT CONNECTOR

-Power is outputted from the device via a 2-position lever-action Wago connector, which accepts 16 AWG stranded conductors.
-The output cable should be twisted.
+The output of the device is a 2-position lever-action Wago connector, which accepts 16 AWG stranded conductors.
+The output cable should be twisted, and shorter than 1 meter.
 The output cable must be either shielded/grounded, or be contained within a shielded/grounded machine enclosure.

 ### DIGITAL INTERFACE CONNECTOR